Value Betting in Poker

-A common mistake players make on the river is checking behind “just in case I’m beat” instead of betting for value.
-As you are about to see, it doesn’t always pay to be conservative.
-Your goal is to maximize your gains when you are ahead, not just win pots.
-In order to effectively do this, you must practice good hand reading skills and narrow your opponents range.
-Now you can start to quantify “just in case” and “sometimes I’m beat here”.
-And what does “sometimes” really mean?
-10% of the time, 20%, 50%?
+A common mistake players make on the river is checking back “just in case I’m beat” instead of betting for value.
+As you’ll see, playing it safe doesn’t always pay.
+The goal is to maximize profits when you’re ahead, not just win pots.

 An Expected Value Perspective